juanmaguitar/javascript-notes/markdown-en/6-global-objects/arrays/README.md

 ###[map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

-`map()` devuelve _un nuevo array_ con los resultados de llamar a una función provista como parametro sobre cada elemento del array
+`map()` returns _a new array_ with the result of calling a function provided as an argument over every element of the array

     arr.map(callback[, thisArg])